Register to Vote

 - Electoral Registration Office, Fife House, North Street, Glenrothes

-You will not be able to vote at a polling station.
-However it is possible to hand your complete postal pack into a polling station within the Fife Council area if you are unable to post it in time.
+If you have a postal vote you will not be able to vote in person at a polling station.
+However it is possible to hand your completed postal pack into a polling station within the Fife Council area if you are unable to post it in time.

 Somebody voting on your behalf (a proxy vote)

 If you can't vote in person, you can apply to vote by proxy.
-However to vote by proxy you will have to be registered under IER, as will the person you ask to vote on your behalf.
+However to vote by proxy you, and the person you ask to vote on your behalf, will have to be registered before a proxy application can be approved.
 Anyone can be your proxy as long as they are eligible to vote in the election and are willing to vote on your behalf.